Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 This uses a Travis CI account jantje has linked to his github user name and authorised with a private token.
 It is automatically triggered on specific commits that github reports to Travis CI about.

-Jantje's Travis CI is at: https://travis-ci.org/Sloeber/arduino-eclipse-plugin
+Sloeber Travis CI is at: https://travis-ci.org/Sloeber/arduino-eclipse-plugin

 ## Nexus Sonatype Deployment